 It is an opportunity for your child to talk about his experiences and to become an active listener who is engaged in the story.
-He is able to compare what he knows to what is happening in the book.
+They are able to compare what they knows to what is happening in the book.

 Setting the stage